aldebaran/libqi/doc/source/guides/qilog_dev_guide.rst

 :cpp:class:`qi::Application` in its main.

 - ``silent``: hides every log.
-- ``fatal``: used before the program exits if a fatal error occured.
+- ``fatal``: used before the program exits if a fatal error occurred.
 - ``error``: classical error.
 - ``warning``: useful to warn the user about something that failed but is not an error.
 - ``info``: standard messages should be logged using this verbosity, it is the highest